This course is for professionals and researchers from all academic disciplines who wish to improve their use of Stata.

 - Additional discounts are available for multiple registrations.
 Contact us for more information.

 - Temporary, time limited licences for the software(s) used in the course will be provided.
 You are required to install the software provided prior to the start of the course.
-Alternatively, laptops can be hired for a fee of $20.00 per day.

 - Full payment of course fees is required prior to the course start date to guarantee your place.